Until our next event: Sunshine Coast Conversation, Caloundra

-Currently, Carolyn is the Manager of the Finance and Corporate Services Section within Mental Health Australia Limited.
-Previously Carolyn worked as the Business Manager for the Alcohol and other Drugs Council of Australia (ADCA) for a period spanning 20 years.
+Currently, Carolyn is the Business Manager for Australian Injecting and Illicit Drugs Users League Inc (AIVL).
+Previously Carolyn held the role as the Finance and Corporate Services Manager at Mental Health Australia Limited for a period of 2 ½ years.
+Carolyn has also worked as the Business Manager for the Alcohol and other Drugs Council of Australia (ADCA) for a period spanning 20 years.
 She has extensive experience with the not-for-profit sector both in financial management and corporate governance.
 She has also worked in the private sector spending 8 years with PriceWaterhouseCoopers (now PwC) in the Sydney National Office.
-Carolyn was approached in September 2016 to take on the position of the Chief Financial Officer of Fearless Outreach (PTSD Australia New Zealand Limited) an organisation seeking to help people living with post-traumatic stress disorder regain control of their lives.
+Carolyn was approached in September 2016 to take on the position of the Chief Financial Officer of Fearless Outreach (PTSD Australia New Zealand Limited) an organisation seeking to help people living with post-traumatic stress disorder regain control of their lives

 ALLAN BEHM BOARD MEMBER